xixixi237/SentimentAnalysis/README.md

 ## Notes and Tweaks

-If you'd like to automtically save the final csv with the sentiment analysed please adjust the code in produce_sentiment.py on line 64 and set the index to True.

-    output_csv_path = f"./data/processed/{search_term}_roberta.csv"
-    results_df.to_csv(output_csv_path, index=False)

 Youtube search results are current organised by most views to lowest views using 'viewCount'.
-Adjust to suit your requirement on line 29 of search_term_fetch.py
+Adjust to suit your requirement on line 29 of search_term_fetch.py, in the fetch_video_details function.

     order='viewCount',